mpeeples2008/ArchNetSci/_book/01-data.md

 <div class="rmdwarning">
 <p>In addition to the R packages listed above, there is one procedure
-used in this Online Companion that requires you to have an installation of Python 3.7 with particular packages associated with it.
+used in this Online Companion that requires you to have an installation of Python 3.7 or 3.8 with particular packages associated with it.
 In order to implement these sections of code, you will need to also run the following lines of code.
 Note that this is a large install that takes about about 1.4 GB of hard drive space so only do this if you have the space and REALLY want to explore edge bundling (<a